LouisJsummers/week-4-code-quiz/README.md

 - When the user answers/finishes a question they are then presented with the next one.

--
+- Could not work out how to do the third point, subtract time from clock with wrong answer.

-- The game stops when the user gets through all the questions or the counter gets down to zero
+- The game stops when the user gets through all the questions or the counter gets down to zero.

-- They are presented with a 'enter initials' box to enter their name and save their score when the game is over
+- They are presented with a 'enter initials' box to enter their name and save their score when the game is over.

 ## Webpage screenshot